 - EN 1092-1 (DN/PN systems): circular steel flanges for DN 10–DN 4000 and PN 2.5–PN 400 (common in Europe and many DN/PN markets).

 Welding cannot fix a mismatch in drilling, facing, bore, or geometry.
-Bolt-hole alignment and gasket sealing depend on the flange being manufactured to the correct standard in the first place.
-A critical takeaway is this: the standard defines the flange, but the piping code and qualified welding procedure define the weld.
+Bolt-hole alignment and gasket sealing depend entirely on the flange being manufactured to the correct standard in the first place.
+The critical takeaway is that standard defines the flange, but the piping code and the qualified welding procedure (WPS) defines the weld.

 The Typical Weld Configuration for a Slip-On Plate Flange